 Action ID Action Description / Justification Risk Rating Priority Duration Cost Range Lead F-1 Monitor cooling demand at facilities to identify where exceeding maximum cooling capacities is possible with high summer temperatures.
-Upgrade HVAC systems to meet future cooling demands, prioritize key facilities that could be used as cooling centers.
+Upgrade HVAC systems to meet future cooling demands.
+Prioritize key facilities that could be used as cooling centers.
 Both extreme and average summer temperatures are expected to increase in the future putting strain on cooling systems and potentially exceeding system capacity during extreme events making it difficult to maintain comfortable indoor air temperatures.
 Identifying which systems are most likely to have capacity challenges with future temperature will help to prioritize upgrades at the time of asset renewal or sooner if necessary.
 Facilities that are used as cooling centers, or that vulnerable populations rely on (e.g., Aurora Family Leisure Complex, Aurora Public Library) should be prioritized to maintain comfortable temperatures in extreme heat.
-25 Short 5 years \$ \$ Community Services - Facilities Management
+This measure presents an opportunity to address both climate risk reduction 25 Short 5 years \$\$\$ Community Services - Facilities Management

-Action ID Action Description / Justification Risk Rating Priority Duration Cost Range Lead F-2 Consider both current and future cooling demands with increased temperatures during the planning and design of HVAC and electrical systems.
+Action ID Action Description / Justification Risk Rating Priority Duration Cost Range Lead and lowering GHG emissions by incorporating energy efficiency measures.
+F-2 Consider both current and future cooling demands with increased temperatures during the planning and design of HVAC and electrical systems.
 Where cooling systems are being replaced, assess and upgrade the electrical system accordingly.
+Prioritize low carbon heating and cooling options.
 Electrical systems are designed based on maximum cooling loads.
 If increased temperatures exceed the capacity for cooling at certain facilities, upgrades to both the cooling system and electrical system may be required.
-An engineering assessment would be required to determine capacity needs and plan for future climate conditions.
-20 Short 5 years \$\$\$ Facilities Management F-3 Provide access to backup power at all facilities critical to Town operations to maintain essential operations during power outages.
+An engineering assessment would be required to determine capacity needs and plan for future climate conditions while incorporating energy efficiency measures where possible.
+20 Short 5 years \$\$\$ Facilities Management F-3 Provide access to backup power at all facilities critical to maintaining essential operations during power outages.
 Prioritize low-carbon sources of backup power where possible.
 Although difficult to predict, lightning strikes and storms may become more frequent in the future.
 Along with wind and heat events, critical buildings should be prepared for power outages in the future.
 This is particularly important for facilities that are designated for use as emergency shelters.
+This measure presents an opportunity to address climate risk reduction in an energy-efficient way.
 20 Short 1-3 years \$\$\$ Community Services - Facilities Management